nikhilsp242/Mental-Health-Prediction/data/README.md

-This folder is used to store the data and models
+# This folder is used to store the data and models.